simplejson/simplejson/README.rst

-simplejson is a simple, fast, complete, correct and extensible JSON <http://json.org> encoder and decoder for Python 2.5+.
+simplejson is a simple, fast, complete, correct and extensible JSON <http://json.org> encoder and decoder for Python 2.5+ and Python 3.3+.
 It is pure Python code with no dependencies, but includes an optional C extension for a serious speed boost.

 The latest documentation for simplejson can be read online here: http://simplejson.readthedocs.org/